waiting-for-dev/devise-jwt/README.md

 ## Usage

-First you need to configure devise to work in an API application.
-You can follow the instructions in this project wiki page [Configuring devise for APIs](https://github.com/waiting-for-dev/devise-jwt/wiki/Configuring-devise-for-APIs) (you are more than welcome to improve them).
+First, you need to configure Devise to work in an API application.
+You can follow the instructions in this project wiki page [Configuring Devise for APIs](https://github.com/waiting-for-dev/devise-jwt/wiki/Configuring-devise-for-APIs) (you are more than welcome to improve them).

 ### Secret key configuration

-First of all, you have to configure the secret key that will be used to sign generated tokens.
-You can do it in the devise initializer:
+You have to configure the secret key that will be used to sign generated tokens.
+You can do it in the Devise initializer:

 ```ruby
 Devise.setup do |config|